ashfaqmehmood/ref-tools-keygen/README.md

 ## 🧹 What Gets Cleaned Up

 The one-command installer automatically removes:
+- ✅ Isolated virtual environment (created in temp)
 - ✅ Downloaded script files
 - ✅ Installed Python packages (playwright, aiohttp, rich)
-- ✅ Playwright browser binaries (~400MB)
+- ✅ Playwright browser binaries (~400MB, isolated in temp)
-- ✅ pip cache
 - ✅ Python `__pycache__` directories
-- ✅ Temporary directories
+- ✅ All temporary directories

 **Result:** Your system is left exactly as it was before running the command! 🎯